adityadlele/linux101/_sources/lecture2.md

 =========
 ## Ergodic hypothesis

-We discussed an MD simulation related to liquid Ar previously.
-In this simulations, we modeled Ar liquid at 85 K using XYZ atoms.
+We discussed a MD simulation related to liquid Ar previously.
+In this simulations, we modeled Ar liquid at 95 K using ~900 atoms.
 If you consider a vessel full of liquid Ar with a volume of 10$^{-3}$ $m^3$, it will contain 1.4096 kg of Ar or 2.125*10$^{25}$ Ar atoms.
 Considering that this is a fluid, the arrangement of atoms is not periodic either.
 These atoms could arrange themselves in so many ways.
 If we chose any XYZ atoms from this vessel, we would find a very large number of configurations or states.
 The macroscopic properties that we observe are a result of average of these configurations.